• Skip to main content

 Chocolate oatmeal cookies ingredients in mixing bowl.

-2. Add the beaten egg along with the peanut butter and melted butter into the dry ingredients.
+3. Add wet ingredients: Add the beaten egg (or flax egg, see **Notes below) along with the peanut butter and melted butter.

 Breakfast cookies ingredients in mixing bowl with spoon.